Everything we know about Johnny Depp and Amber Heard’s defamation case

-The defamation trial opposing Johnny Depp and Amber Heard is set to begin on Monday (11 April).
+The defamation trial opposing Johnny Depp and Amber Heard began with jury selection on Monday (11 April).

-Proceedings will be held in Fairfax, Virginia, and are expected to last about two weeks.
+Proceedings are being held in Fairfax, Virginia, and are expected to last about two weeks.

 Here is everything we know about the case so far: